Search This Blog

 1 Cor 4:6 And these things, brethren, I have in a figure transferred to myself to Apollos for your sakes; that ye might learn in us not to think of men above that which is written

 #18 Luke an apostle.
 The writer of Acts.
 Paul's companion who *may* have replaced Barnabas when Barnabas and Paul separated later in the Acts narrative.
+Luke was in the field with Paul ministering.

 #19 Epaphroditus